 Leverage Your Knowledge

 You made it through a career as a teacher.
 Maybe this was five years or maybe twenty.
 You’ve traveled the world and taught at institutions as remote as Western China and as exotic as Northern Japan.
 Guess what?
 There are people out there happy to pay for that information one way or another.
 How you exploit this is up to you.
 You could write a book or start a blog or even get into coaching to help teachers secure high paying jobs.
 A prime example of someone who has done just this is Ben from Ben Teaches English Overseas.
 As Ben states in his FAQ, he stopped teaching after becoming financially independent from ESL.
-Every year there are people trying to break into the ESL industry who are desperate for accurate and relevant information that can help them.
+Every year there are people trying to break into the ESL industry who are eager for accurate and relevant information that can help them.
 The amount of money you can make going this route is largely dependent on you.
-However, this can be a little, $20,000 a year or less, or a lot, $500,000 a year or more.
 It isn’t the easiest or most straightforward path and anyone looking to go this route should understand that it will take a few years on average to build up a viable business as an author or website owner.

 What are some final thoughts?